-In the summer of 2018, Democracy Summer will train more than 300 college and high school-age participants during two five to six-week summer sessions in four regions: Silver Spring, MD; Charlottesville, VA; Des Moines, IA; and Philadelphia, PA.
-Democracy Summer is a formalized political training fellowship with a structured syllabus and a graduation certificate ceremony.
+In the summer of 2019, Democracy Summer will train over 100 college and high school-age participants during two six-week summer sessions in two regions: Silver Spring, MD and Richmond, VA.
+Democracy Summer is a political training fellowship with a structured curriculum and a graduation certificate ceremony.

-Fellows will devote approximately 35 hs a week to the program.
-Fellows will divide their time evenly between engaging with critical policy issues in a classroom setting and participating in electoral work, including but not limited to phone-banking, canvassing, donor research, and campaign research.
-Fellows will receive practical hands-on training in all of the key areas of political organizing and democratic campaigning.
-They will also participate in readings and discussions with leading policy experts, progressive leaders, and organizers.
+Fellows will devote 30 work hours a week to the program.
+Fellows will divide their time evenly between engaging with critical policy analysis and discussion in a classroom setting and participating in electoral work, including but not limited to voter registration, phone-banking, canvassing, donor research, and campaign research.
+Fellows will receive practical hands-on training in all of the key areas of political organizing and Democratic campaigning.

-Democracy Summer consists of an interactive curriculum on public policy issues and the history of progressive Democratic politics; daily guest speakers on policy issues and practical political campaign organizing and strategy; hundreds of hours of well-designed and well-structured campaign organizing projects and deployments; and a mix of popular social and political events.
+Democracy Summer consists of an interactive curriculum on the history of progressive Democratic politics; daily guest speakers on policy issues and practical political campaign organizing and strategy; hundreds of hours of well-designed campaign organizing projects and deployments; and a mix of popular social and political events.

 - participate in canvassing, phone banking and online organizing efforts locally and across the country